symonk/kafkac/README.md

 ## 🐍 kafkac — A Structured Kafka Consumer Framework for Python

+**kafkac** is a minimal, opinionated framework for building reliable Kafka consumers in Python using the [confluent-kafka](https://github.com/confluentinc/confluent-kafka-python) client.
+It abstracts away the boilerplate of manual offset handling, shutdown coordination, and message deserialization - giving you a clean async interface for consuming messages safely and predictably.

 > [!IMPORTANT]
 > kafkac prioritises correctness and speed, in that order, avoiding message loss at all costs.

-**kafkac** is a minimal, opinionated framework for building reliable Kafka consumers in Python using the [confluent-kafka](https://github.com/confluentinc/confluent-kafka-python) client.
-It abstracts away the boilerplate of manual offset handling, shutdown coordination, and message deserialization - giving you a clean async interface for consuming messages safely and predictably.
+> [!CAUTION]
+> Consumers, typically should always be idempotent in their processing, 100% guarantee of absolutely zero message
+> duplication is a very complex problem to solve.

 ---